EpicOrange/riichi_advanced/documentation/mahjongscript.md

   end
 ```

 Note that any existing button of the same `id` will be overwritten.
+See the button documentation in the [main documentation](./documentation.md#the-define-button-command).

 ### `define_auto_button`: Add a new auto button